mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Sybil attacks (where enough participants coordinate their activity to affect the protocol's operation) are a major concern for these protocols.
 Diversity in the pool of participants is encouraged using indirect techniques such as proof-of-work (where each participant has to demonstrate significant consumption of resources) or proof-of-stake (where each participant has some other incentive to execute correctly).

-Appropriate use of these techniques creates barriers to direct and inherited centralization.
-Depending upon the application in question, indirect and platform centralization may still be possible, but in general these techniques do not lend themselves to these ends as readily as federated systems do.
+Appropriate use of these techniques can create barriers to direct and inherited centralization.
+However, depending upon the application in question, indirect and platform centralization can still be possible.

-However, distributed consensus technologies have several potential shortcomings that may make them inappropriate -- or at least difficult to use -- for many Internet applications, because their use conflicts with other important goals:
+Furthermore, distributed consensus technologies have several potential shortcomings that may make them inappropriate -- or at least difficult to use -- for many Internet applications, because their use conflicts with other important goals:

 1. Distributed consensus protocols can have significant implications for privacy.
 Because activity (such as queries or transactions) are shared with many unknown parties, they have very different privacy properties than traditional client/server protocols.
 Mitigations (e.g., Private Information Retrieval; see, eg, {{PIR}}) are still not suitable for broad deployment.

-2. Their complexity and 'chattiness' typically results in significantly less efficient use of the network (often, to several orders of magnitude).
+2. Their complexity and "chattiness" typically result in significantly less efficient use of the network (often, to several orders of magnitude).
 When distributed consensus protocols use proof-of-work, energy consumption can become significant (to the point where some jurisdictions have banned its use).

 3. Distributed consensus protocols are still not proven to scale to the degree expected of successful Internet protocols.
 In particular, relying on unknown third parties to deliver functionality can introduce variability in latency, availability, and throughput.
 This is a marked change for applications with high expectations for these properties (e.g., commercial Web services).

 4. By design, distributed consensus protocols diffuse responsibility for a function among several, difficult-to-identify parties.
-While this may be an effective way to prevent many kinds of centralization, it also means that making someone accountable for how the function is performed is impossible, beyond the bounds of the protocol's design.
+While this may be an effective way to prevent some kinds of centralization, it also means that making someone accountable for how the function is performed is impossible, beyond the bounds of the protocol's design.

-It is also important to recognise that a protocol can use distributed consensus for some functions, but still have centralization risk elsewhere.
+It is also important to recognise that a protocol or an application can use distributed consensus for some functions, but still have centralization risk elsewhere.
 Even when distributed consensus is used exclusively (which is uncommon, due to the associated costs), some degree of coordination is still necessary -- whether that be through governance of the function itself, creation of shared implementations, or documentation of shared wire protocols.
 That represents centralization risk, just at a different layer (inherited or platform, depending on the circumstances).

 These potential shortcomings do not rule out the use of distributed consensus technologies for every use case.
 They do, however, caution against relying upon these technologies to avoid centralization uncritically.